docker-leash/docker-leash/docs/install/installation.rst

 Install your docker plugin
 ++++++++++++++++++++++++++

-Now that you have your json file deployed, you can install it on your docker hosts:
+Now that you have your JSON file deployed, you can install it on your docker hosts:

 .. code-block:: console